tj-tusharjain/azure-compute-docs/articles/virtual-machines/migration/migration-classic-resource-manager-community-tools.md

 This article catalogs the tools that have been provided by the community to assist with migration of IaaS resources from classic to the Azure Resource Manager deployment model.

 > [!NOTE]
-> These tools are not officially supported by Microsoft Support.
-Therefore they are open sourced on GitHub and we're happy to accept PRs for fixes or additional scenarios.
+> These tools aren't officially supported by Microsoft Support.
+Therefore they're open sourced on GitHub and we're happy to accept PRs for fixes or other scenarios.
 To report an issue, use the GitHub issues feature.
 >
 > Migrating with these tools will cause downtime for your classic Virtual Machine.
 If you're looking for platform supported migration, visit
 >